TomAugspurger/TomAugspurger.github.io/content/posts/gone-rafting.md

 how do those components interact? *That's* the kind of thinking that's helpful in my day job, and this project really taught me a lot (specifically, that I still have a ton to learn about designing and implementing this type of system).
+Also, it reinforced how difficult distributed systems can be.

 Our class was in-person (Dave's last course in this specific office).
 While I missed my big monitor and fancy ergonomic keyboard of my home-office, (not to